jundalisay/superb/content/en/research/descartes/meditations/part-6c.md

 This one argument would be enough to show me that the mind is completely different from the body, even if I did not already know as much from other considerations.

-The mind isn’t immediately affected by all parts of the body but only by the brain – or perhaps just by the small part of it which is said to contain the ‘common sense’ (as the pineal gland).
+The mind is not immediately affected by all parts of the body but only by the brain – or perhaps just by the small part of it which is said to contain the ‘common sense’ (as the pineal gland).

 The ‘common sense’ was a supposed faculty, postulated by Aristotle, whose role was to integrate the data from the five specialized senses.]
 The signals that reach the mind depend upon what state this part of the brain is in, irrespective of the condition of the other parts of the body.
 There is abundant experimental evidence for this, which I needn’t review here.